sunosuporno/sunosuporno/README.md

 # Hi there, I'm Suporno.
 Gm 👋

-## I'm a smart contract dev with an interest in AI
+## I'm a smart contract dev with interest in AI

 - 🏙️ I am based in Kolkata, India.
 - 👨‍💻 I am a smart contract developer but also do things in other parts of the web3 stack.